medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 Following along the above document, we want to verify VM Hardware Version is 15 or greater, and that disk.EnableUUID parameter is configured.

 On each node, through vSphere Client (GUI):
-1) disk.EnableUUID
+1. disk.EnableUUID
-  a.
-In the vSphere Client, right-click the VM and select Edit Settings.
+    1. In the vSphere Client, right-click the VM and select Edit Settings.
-  b.
-Click the VM Options tab and expand the Advanced menu.
+    2. Click the VM Options tab and expand the Advanced menu.
-  c.
-Click Edit Configuration next to Configuration Parameters.
+    3. Click Edit Configuration next to Configuration Parameters.
-  d.
-Configure the disk.EnableUUID parameter.
+    4. Configure the disk.EnableUUID parameter.
 If the parameter exists, make sure that its value is set to True.
 If the parameter is not present, add it and set its value to True.

-2) Verify VM hardware version at 15 or higher, and upgrade if necessary
+2. Verify VM hardware version at 15 or higher, and upgrade if necessary
-  a.
-In the vSphere Client, navigate to the virtual machine.
+    1. In the vSphere Client, navigate to the virtual machine.
-  b.
-Select Actions > Compatibility > Upgrade VM Compatibility.
+    2. Select Actions > Compatibility > Upgrade VM Compatibility.
-  c.
-Click Yes to confirm the upgrade.
+    3. Click Yes to confirm the upgrade.
-  d.
-Select a compatibility and click OK.
+    4. Select a compatibility and click OK.

-3) Add VMware Paravirtual SCSI storage controller to the VM
+3. Add VMware Paravirtual SCSI storage controller to the VM
-  a.
-In the vSphere Client, right-click the VM and select Edit Settings.
+    1. In the vSphere Client, right-click the VM and select Edit Settings.
-  b.
-On the Virtual Hardware tab, click the Add New Device button.
+    2. On the Virtual Hardware tab, click the Add New Device button.
-  c.
-Select SCSI Controller from the drop-down menu.
+    3. Select SCSI Controller from the drop-down menu.
-  d.
-Expand New SCSI controller and from the Change Type menu, select VMware Paravirtual.
+    4. Expand New SCSI controller and from the Change Type menu, select VMware Paravirtual.
-  e.
-Click OK.
+    5. Click OK.

 ### Identify vSphere Provider IDs, Node IDs, and datacenter name